It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 If you look at Vancouver from a map, you will notice that the sea surrounds the city, which means you can pretty much take a boat the whole way around Vancouver!

-Only 1.5 hours north of Vancouver is a hotspot for all things snow and ski but there are plenty of things to do if you aren’t a skier or snowboarder.
+Only 1.5 hours north of Vancouver is a hotspot for all things snow and ski, however, there are plenty of things to do if you aren’t a skier or snowboarder.

 With all the sights to see on the drive to Whistler Mountain, it’s going to take 3-4 hours one way probably, but it’s so worth it.